A big part of being a realtor is helping people.

 These will be some of the most motivated sellers that you encounter.

-Now the divorce rates have been rising throughout the last 10 years or so.
+Divorce rates have been rising throughout the last ten years or so.

-But this isn’t any type of new news that money is the one of the main driving forces between couple who are getting a divorce.
+But this isn’t any new news that money is one of the main driving forces between couples getting a divorce.

 Some of them are even ordered by the courts to sell, and many times there’s a time put on how long they have to get it sold.

 Not only that but the court can also assign a price it must be sold at, but this only happens in some cases.

 If you get involved and offer to help in the beginning, you should get that listing almost every time.

 Smart Agents have to understand that they’re helping these families when they need it the absolute most.

 Who’s better than working through emotional issues and dealing with them?
 As realtors, we are experts at working through these things.